Digital SAT Pattern in India 2025: Format, Section‑Wise Details & Key Changes

 SAT Practice Test 8 Check Here Check Here Check Here

-It is recommended that you must take SAT exam breaks.
+It is recommended that you take SAT exam breaks.
 However, according to the board, you must keep your device on.
-Use the break time to have a discussion with your friends or refresh yourself.
-It is also possible to take unscheduled breaks in the middle of the exam in case of emergency.
+Use the break time to have a discussion with your friends or to refresh yourself.
+It is also possible to take unscheduled breaks in the middle of the exam in case of an emergency.
 You will lose your test time in that case.

 FAQs